paramjani12/Hotel-Reservation-System/README.md

 ### **Project implementation**

-#### - This is the home page with has navbar with both features guest check-in and assign service.
+#### - This is the home page which has navbar with both features guest check-in and assign service.
 The three can be easily visualised.
 First component has room numbers and its types, second component is the scheduler and third component has all rooms’ status information.

 ![1](https://user-images.githubusercontent.com/69115040/141167533-956b8857-5938-4431-a18d-bb9516ab08a5.png)